TOP GO-TO OILS FOR CATS

 - White Fir

-Do not use Blends (Citrus Blend, Detoxification Blend, Massage Blend, Respiratory Blend, Soothing Blend, Joyful Blend, Cleansing Blend, Protective Blend) with these oils – except in the FEW instances recommended in the EO USAGE CHART.
+Do not use Blends (Citrus Blend, Detoxification Blend, Encouraging Blend, Hope Blend, Massage Blend, Renewing Blend, Respiratory Blend, Soothing Blend, Joyful Blend, Cleansing Blend, Protective Blend, Uplifting Blend) with these oils – except in the FEW instances recommended in the EO USAGE CHART.

 Cats metabolize and excrete things very differently than the rest of the animal family.
 Cat livers do not not have the enzymes to break down certain chemicals.
 And when the liver (and the body) does not recognize a substance, it immediately stores it somewhere until it can figure out what to do with it!
 This leads to toxicity, tumors, disease and extreme imbalances of the body.
 By the way, this is the case for humans and animals alike, but cats are much more sensitive.